 |

-Leaders and rulers From the earliest headman or headwoman human society has had one
+Leaders and rulers From the earliest headman or headwoman human societies have had one

 or several rulers.
 Being boss is a natural phenomenon on planet